-- The Makaiju ("Doom Tree" in the American dub) from Sailor Moon — originally a tree on an alien planet, when the planet was destroyed it uprooted itself and proceeded to travel through space, sheltering some of the inhabitants of the planet in its roots.
+- Sailor Moon: The Makaiju ("Doom Tree" in the American dub) was originally a tree on an alien planet.
+When the planet was destroyed, it uprooted itself and proceeded to travel through space, sheltering some of the inhabitants of the planet in its roots.

-- The rocketship in Saga.
-Apparently there's an entire forest of rocketship trees, and they don't die once they've blasted off.
+- Saga: There's an entire forest of rocketship trees, and they don't die once they've blasted off.
 They're very much alive as they travel through space, and seemingly fond of their passengers.

 - The Last Continent does this with a tree that's been made into a boat by the local god of evolution.
 The sail is a leaf, the hull is a floating seed, etc.

 - "Dyson Trees" are genetically engineered giant plants that can survive in vacuum and synthesizes nutrients from ices found in a comets or icy asteroids, into which they're rooted, and can grow into vast orbital habitats.
 Inside their trunks and larger branches there are sealed hollows filled with air, inside which other lifeforms — like humans — can live, while their spherical canopies support further air- and water-filled habitats, as well as space-adapted lifeforms.